Leonardodognani/Leonardodognani/README.md

 <div align="justify"><h3><p>I'm communicative and I always try to make work environments more comfortable for everyone.
 The experience with the public and the empathy accumulated by the years of dealing with people, added qualities that facilitate communication and understanding both with clients and with direct or indirect collaborators in work environments.
 I have extensive experience in dealing with people and situations in different forms and dynamics of interaction.</p></h3></div>
 <div align="justify"><h3><p>I need to point out that I will finish my technological graduation in December
-2023 and, if necessary and if the interested of some Company, I am open to future positions that require a new graduation, post-graduation and/or improvement courses, because learning is never too much.</p>
+2023 and, if necessary and if it would be in the interest of some Company, I am open to future positions that require a new graduation, post-graduation and/or improvement courses, because learning is never too much.</p>